 - Talk to the bullies themselves.
 Parents who are looking for a reason to talk are signaling to bullies that their child cannot defend himself.
 In doing so, they are weakening their child's position.

 - Take your child with you to the first meeting with the teacher.
-Depending on the attitude of the teacher, such an encounter can be unpleasant for the child.
+Depending on the teacher's attitude, such an encounter could be unpleasant for the child.